Get 5% OFF On First Ride | Use Code: GRANDLANE

 Q3.
 When is the Lauberhorn 2026 ski race?

-The Lauberhorn World Cup 2026 is expected to take place January 16–18, 2026, based on the event’s traditional mid-January schedule.
-The official dates will be confirmed by the International Ski Federation (FIS) in summer 2025.
-FIS Calendar
+The Lauberhorn World Cup 2026 took place January 16–18, 2026, based on the event’s traditional mid-January schedule.
+The official dates were confirmed by the International Ski Federation (FIS).

 Q4.
 Who organises this event?